- Sports IPL 2020: KXIP vs SRH Dream11 Team Prediction, Tips, Best Playing 11 details

 3. Walking Knee Hugs

-This helps to stretch the muscles of your thigh, hips, calves and hamstrings.
+This helps to stretch the muscles of your low back and glutes and activates calves.
 The warm-up also helps improve athletes balance.

 How to do: Stand on both of your toes.
-Knee lift the left leg and bring it towards your chest, holding the leg with both of your hands while the other leg still on the toes.
+Raise the knee of the left leg and bring it towards your chest, holding the leg with both of your hands while the other leg still on the toes.
 Then keep the left leg down and also relax the right leg from toe position.
 Repeat the process with the other leg while walking.
 Do it 20 times.

 4. Leg Swings

 This warm-up increases mobility and flexibility of the legs.
 It stretches the joints of the legs and makes them carry out a range of motions during workouts.

 How to do: Hold a fence or wall with one hand.
 Keep the torso straight and tall and swing one of the legs forward and backwards, as far as the hips allow.
 You can also put the other hand on your lower back to guard the motion.
 Do it around 10 times.
 Repeat the process with another leg.